AxonIQ/reference-guide/axon-framework/monitoring/processors.md

 # Event Processor monitoring

-Event processors should be kept an eye on when determining the health and status of your application.
+[Event processors](../events/event-processors/README.md) should be kept an eye on when determining the health and status of your application.
+You can achieve this by checking the Event Tracker Status, or monitoring the event processors through metrics.

 ## Event Tracker Status <a id="event-tracker-status"></a>

-Since [Tracking Tokens](events/event-processors/streaming.md#token-store) "track" the progress of a given Streaming Event Processor, they provide a sensible monitoring hook in any Axon application.
+Since [Tracking Tokens](../events/event-processors/streaming.md#token-store) "track" the progress of a given Streaming Event Processor, they provide a sensible monitoring hook in any Axon application.
 Such a hook proves its usefulness when we want to rebuild our view model and we want to check when the processor has caught up with all the events.

 To that end the `StreamingEventProcessor` exposes the `processingStatus()` method.